Rotifer/tk/perl_tk/tk_lesson_002.md

 - When the 'Store Data' button is clicked, the _configure_ method of the third label is called with feedback on the action taken
 - The two variables associated with the _Entry_ widget values are re-set to empty strings and the file is closed
 - The GUI is then ready for another set of data entry or can be closed by clicking the 'Exit' button

+### The _grid_ geometry manager

+- I find _grid_ to be easier than the alternative _pack_ geometry manager
+- Most of the examples from now on will use _grid_
+- There is a third alernative called _place_ which I do not discuss
+- The _grid_ manager treats the available space as a set of cells where each cell is specified by zero-based row and column indices rather like a spreadsheet
+- You can think of the grid it creates like a spreadsheet or an HTML table
+- The _grid_ cells can be composed of one or more columns or rows by setting the _-rowspan_ or _-columnspan_ options
+- The code example above sets the _-columnspan_ option for the _$lbl_feedback_ label to 2